pepsizerosugar/node-cors-proxy/README.md

 ### 1-3.
 Extra
 ```
 1. You can request with Parameters, Header and Body.
-2. Then server is request with that entities
+2. Then server is request with that entities.
 ```
 <br>